Come Visit Us !

 In June of 2023 we opened a music venue/bar on the JuneBug property called "The Creek Lounge."
 We had been talking about doing it for years.
 Our intention was to design the ultimate outdoor music venue for locals.

-To us, it was not about maximizing profit.
+To us, it was not all about maximizing profit.
 We wanted to reinvent the whole experience.
-So we designed a shady, stunningly beautiful “listening room” in the woods.
+So we designed a shady, stunningly beautiful “listening room” next to the Creek.
 Concertgoers could lay in hammocks or on blankets or sit in lawn chairs under the shade of the walnut trees listening to live music in comfort.
-They could bring chairs in the creek and listen as cool water flowed over their feet or they could claim grassy spots next to the flower field.
-Kids play in the stream just behind the stage or in our banana tree hideout.
+They could bring lawn chairs in the creek and listen as cool water flowed over their feet or perhaps claim grassy spots next to the flower field.
+Kids can play in the stream just behind the stage or in our banana tree hideout.
 It’s not just about the music, it’s also about comfort and atmosphere.
 We built a “clamshell” bar out of a 1960 Airstream to add to the experience.

 Instead of simply buying a performance stage like other venues, we built one out of a beautiful 1953 Ford F500 dump truck with.
-We built a roof over it and put lighting on it.
-You can actually drive the stage and put it where you want it.
+I built a roof over it and put lighting on it.
+We can actually drive the stage and put it where we want it.
 It all definitely added to the listening experience.

 The local community has fallen in love with the Creek Lounge.
-We've had a “packed house” during most Thursday and Saturday music events last season mainly from word-of-mouth advertising.
-Patrons often pull Charlene or I aside to thank us for building The Creek Lounge.
+We have a “packed house” during most Thursday and Saturday music events when the weather was good.
+It was mainly from word-of-mouth advertising.
+Patrons often pull Charlene or I aside to thank us for opening The Creek Lounge.
 We have been pleasantly surprised by the feedback.

 Major lessons learned